elibarrow/BAE305-SP24-Lab1/README.md

 When you change either the frequency or amplitude the o-scope and Fluke DMM change according to the new values that you have altered to on the function generator.
 The instruments will react accordingly to the changes you apply to the function generator.

--**Eli Barrow**

 ## Outcome and Results of Lab
 The goal of the lab was to properly test measurement devices commonly used in circuit labs and understand readings from these devices should not be trusted blindly.
 Common sense must be applied when measuring voltage, resistance, capacitance, amplitude, and frequency, and failure to do so can lead to incorrect data and conclusions when experimenting.

--**Isaac Stevens**
+When reflecting on what we learned in this lab, I think that we learned the importance of detail that it takes when taking measurements of electrical devices and what you are able to accomplish/learn with the data that is found.